 - Brecksville-Broadview Heights City Schools is requiring all students and staff in grades K-5 to wear masks "until further notice."

-- Chagrin Falls Exempted Village Schools are requiring masks and face coverings for students in kindergarten through sixth grade.
-Staff who work with these grade levels are also required to wear a mask while indoors.
+- Chagrin Falls Exempted Village Schools are requiring masks and face coverings for students in all grade levels.
+Staff who work with these grade levels are also required to wear a mask while indoors, as well as visitors.

 - For the first five weeks of the school year, students, staff, and guests of the Cleveland Metropolitan School District will be required to wear masks, whether they are vaccinated for COVID-19 or not.